snsnsns/snsnsns.github.io/_pages/formiddlebury.md

 	<img src="/images/forMidd/AYUDAS_blacklogo.jpg">
 </div>

 In another branding project of CSUCI, called **Channel Your Success**, we worked on creating messaging for banners on campus.
-Both slides are mockups of the project.
+The image to the left is a mockup of the banner.
+The image on the right is a mock up of the logo on a banner on campus.

 <div class="gallery" data-columns="2">
 	<img src="/images/forMidd/cysbannermockup.jpg">